RogueArt/RogueArt/README.md

 # 👋 Hi, I’m RogueArt

-I'm a full-stack web developer and designer who's currently exploring deep learning with OpenCV and Tensorflow.
+I'm a full-stack web developer and designer who's currently working on clean desktop apps with React and Tauri.

 <table>
   <thead>